Haleh Liza Gafori

 “Gorgeous, fluent, faithful.” —Pádraig Ó Tuama

-Regarding the art of translation, Gafori said, “It is a boon for readers when a translator is steeped in both cultures, aware of context, double and triples meanings inside words, nuance, and idiomatic expressions in both languages.
-However astonishing the rhythm, rhyme, and wordplay of the source language may be, the translator must be able to forgo this music to create new music in the target language.
-My ears are tuned to the rhythms and melodies of contemporary American poetry, and I hope the images and meanings of the Persian texts sing through its modes.”
-About her work translating Rumi, she noted, “The languages of Farsi and English possess quite different poetic resources and habits.
+Regarding translation, Gafori said, “The languages of Farsi and English possess quite different poetic resources and habits.
 In English, it is impossible to reproduce the rich interplay of sound and rhyme (internal as well as terminal) and the wordplay that characterize and even drive Rumi’s poems.
 Meanwhile, the tropes, abstractions, and hyperbole that are so abundant in Persian poetry contrast with the spareness and concreteness characteristic of poetry in English, especially in the modern tradition.
-I have sought to honor the demands of contemporary American poetry and conjure its music while, I hope, carrying over the whirling movement and leaping progression of thought and imagery in Rumi’s poetry… I have chosen poems that seem to me beautiful, meaningful, and central to Rumi’s vision, poems that I felt I could successfully translate and that speak to our times.”
+I have sought to honor the demands of contemporary American poetry and conjure its music while, I hope, carrying over the whirling movement and leaping progression of thought and imagery in Rumi’s poetry… I have chosen poems that seem to me beautiful, meaningful, and central to Rumi’s vision, poems too that I felt speak to our times.”

 A graduate of Stanford University, Gafori received her MFA in creative writing from CCNY.
 She lives in Brooklyn, NY.